Mining in Afghanistan: Petroleum and natural gas

 Afghanistan has 1.8 billion barrels of oil between Balkh and Jawzjan Province in the north of the country, discovered in 2010.
 This is an enormous amount for a nation that only consumes 5,000 bbl/day.
 The United States Geological Survey and the Afghan Ministry of Mines and Industry jointly assessed the oil and natural gas resources in northern Afghanistan.
 The estimated mean volumes of undiscovered petroleum were 1,596 million barrels (Mbbl) of crude oil, 444 billion cubic meters of natural gas, and 562 Mbbl of natural gas liquids.
 Most of the undiscovered crude oil occurs in the Afghan-Tajik Basin and most of the undiscovered natural gas is located in the Amu Darya Basin.
 These two basins within Afghanistan encompass areas of approximately 515,000 square kilometers.

 In December 2011, Afghanistan signed an oil exploration contract with China National Petroleum Corporation (CNPC) for the development of three oil fields along the Amu Darya river.
 In 2012 it was projected Afghanistan would have its first oil refineries within the next three years, after which it will receive 70 percent of the profits from the sale of the oil and natural gas.
 CNPC began Afghan oil production in October 2012, extracting 1.5 million barrels of oil annually.

 Rare-earth elements

 According to a September 2011 US Geological Survey estimate, the Khanashin carbonatites in southern Helmand Province have an estimated 1 million metric tonnes of rare-earth elements at a potentially useful concentration in the rock, but of unknown economic value.
 Regina Dubey, acting director for the Department of Defence Task Force for Business and Stability Operations (TFBSO) stated that "this is just one more piece of evidence that Afghanistan's mineral sector has a bright future."

+Salt

+There are approximately 12 salt mines in the provinces of Balkh, Faryab, Ghazni, Ghor, Herat, Kandahar, Paktia, Parwan, Samangan and Takhar.